matthiaslang/jackychess/readme.md

 ## Experimental Implementations

-### table based move generation

-in branch experimental/tableBasedMoveGenerator

-This implementation uses a pre-filled move table with all possible moves, instead of a 12x8 field.
-But it does not look like an improvement.
-First simple tests show that it is slightly slower than the current move generator implementation.

 ### mtdf

 The mtdf implementation is currently not working properly and therefore does not give beneficial results.